opengeospatial/ogcapi-maps/README.md

 ## Overview

-IMPORTANT NOTE: The description in this README.md can be older than the on in the [standard](standard) draft.
+IMPORTANT NOTE: The description in this README.md can be older than the one in the [standard](standard) draft.
 In case of discrepancy the standard draft takes precedence.

 ### Maps